-Five ways to keep fit on holiday
+Five ways to keep fit with a beach body on holiday

 1 – Work out in the water

 Whether you are near a pool or the sea, working out in water can be challenging.
 Start by treading water to raise your heart rate.
-To work your arms, raise them to shoulder height and circle them back and forth while keeping your shoulders out of the water.
+To exercise your arms, raise them to shoulder height and circle them back and forth while keeping your shoulders out of the water.
 Challenge your legs through bicycles or squat jumps if you are in shallow water.
 If you are up early, squeeze in a few lengths to kickstart your metabolism for the rest of the day.

 2 – Give sand training a go